semrush/intergalactic/website/docs/get-started-guide/dis-starter-guide/dis-starter-guide.md

 title: For designers
 ---

-> **Welcome to the Intergalactic Design System, awesome galaxy traveller!**
->
+@## Intergalactic Design System

-> Here you will find a series of quick and handy guides for prototyping and building product designs for the Semrush suite.
+Here you will find a series of quick and handy guides for prototyping and building product designs for the Semrush suite.

 @## Principles